-Most babies this age try solid foods.
-Experts recommend slowly starting solid foods when a baby is about 6 months old, depending on the baby's readiness and nutritional needs.
+Most babies this age are ready to try solid foods.
+Experts recommend starting solid foods when a baby is about 6 months old, depending on the baby's readiness and nutritional needs.

 Be sure to check with your doctor before giving any solid foods.